Table of Contents

 How to Create a WordPress Staging Site?

-Step 4: After the process completes, you’ll see “Your staging environment is ready!”.
-Then, click on Go To Staging Site.
+4. Once ready, you’ll see the message: “Your staging environment is ready!”
+Click Go To Staging Site.

 That’s it.
 Now, you can test features and designs on staging and deploy them on the live site efficiently.